A4OpS/mlops-tinystories/reports/README.md

 >
 > Answer:

-We used both brances and pull requests in our project.
+We used both branches and pull requests in our project.
 At the beginning of the project, an issue was made for all items seen on the project checklist.
 When a team member would start working on an issue they would create a new branch to work on.
 The issue would also be assigned to that team member to help us keep track of who works on what.
 When the issue/checklist item was done and working, then the team member would commit and create a pull request in order to merge that branch with the main branch.
 We set up a rule that one other team member has to review and accept that pull request before the merge is done.
 When and if the request was accepted and merged into main then the issue could also be closed.

 ### Question 10